pganster/vite-plugin-federation-react-vite-gallery/README.md

-# React - Vite Federation Demo
+# React - Vite Federation Issue Demonstration

-This example demos consumption of federated modules from a vite bundle. `host` (react based) depends on a component exposed by `remote` app (react based).
+This example shows the problem of using a library, that builds on React ([react-image-gallery](https://github.com/xiaolin/react-image-gallery)), in the `remote` app.
+When running the `host` app, which consumes the `remote` app, you will receive the error `Cannot read properties of null (reading 'useRef')`.
+But when running the `remote` app directly, this error will not occur.

 ## Running